stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/RagePowers/index.md

 #### **Rage Point Cost:** 2 Points<br>**Prerequisite:** Cult Totem, Lesser
 WHenever a creature within your reach damages an ally of yours with a melee attack, you may make an attack of opportunity against it.
 Only the enemy, not your ally, needs to be within your melee reach in order for you to make this attack of opportunity.
 Once you use this ability to make an attack of opportunity against a creature, you can’t use this ability to make an attack of opportunity against the same creature until you complete a long rest.

+## Death Dealer

+<div style="margin-top:-10px;"></div>

+#### **Rage Point Cost:** 1 Point
+When you hit with an attack, You can spend 1 rage point to change the damage type of your rage damage die to rot damage that cannot be reduced.

+## Fleshrender

+<div style="margin-top:-10px;"></div>

+#### **Rage Point Cost:** 3 Points
+You can make a rage attack roll against a target, rolling a maximum of 2d20 for your dice pool.
+On a hit, you deal damage equal to your CON+STR modifiers and force the target to roll for a lingering wound as detailed in the Injuries section.

 ## Focus of the Ascetic

 <div style="margin-top:-10px;"></div>